Max-Linear Regression by Convex Programming: Introduction

 from independent and identically distributed (i.i.d.) observations, where $[k]$ denotes the set $\{1,\dots,k\}$.
 Specifically, given the data points $\mb x_1,\dotsc,\mb x_n \in \mbb{R}^p$, and denoting the value of a max-linear function, with parameter $\mb \beta$, at these points by

 we observe the nonlinear measurement

 of the parameter vector $\mb \beta_\star = [\mb \beta_{\star,1};\,\dotsc\,;\mb \beta_{\star,k}] \in \mbb{R}^{kp}$ where $w_i$ denotes noise for $i \in [n]$.

-The closest result in the literature to ours is that of \citet{ghosh2019max}, which studies the slightly more general problem of max-affine regression and considers an alternating minimization approach as the estimator.
-Each iteration of this alternating minimization approach basically consists in a step for identifying the maximizing linear terms, and a following step of solving least squares to estimate the corresponding parameters.
-However, the theoretical and empirical performance of \citep{ghosh2019max} critically depends on the level of the observation noise, mainly due to the sensitivity of the ``maximizer identification'' step in each iteration of the algorithm.
-Leveraging recent theory for convexifying nonlinear inverse problems in the original domain \citep{bahmani2017phase,bahmani2019estimation,bahmani2019solving}, we propose an alternative approach by convex programming.
-Due to the inherent geometry of the formulation, the convex estimator provides stable performance in the presence of noise.
-It is worth mentioning that \citep{ghosh2019max} considered a random noise model and analyzed the accuracy in terms of the noise variance, whereas we consider the deterministic ``gross error'' model.
-Nevertheless, in the noiseless case, both results essentially achieve the same sample complexity.
+{The most relevant prior work studied an \textit{alternating minimization} (AM) algorithm to solve a slightly more general problem of max-affine regression \cite{ghosh2021max}.
+Each iteration consists of a step to identify the maximizing linear models followed by least-squares update of model parameters. } {However, we observed that their empirical performance significantly degrades with outliers, mainly due to the sensitivity of the ``maximizer identification'' step. } Leveraging recent theory for convexifying nonlinear inverse problems in the original domain \cite{bahmani2017phase,bahmani2019estimation,bahmani2019solving}, we propose an alternative approach by convex programming.
+Due to the inherent geometry of the formulation, the convex estimator provides stable performance in the presence of {adversarial} noise.
+It is worth mentioning that Ghosh et al. \cite{ghosh2021max} considered a random noise model, whereas we consider a deterministic ``gross error'' model. {Nevertheless, in the noiseless case, both results achieve exact parameter recovery at comparable sample complexities.}